Lizzie Burns

 [Lizzie] was illiterate and could not read or write but she was true, honest and in some ways as fine-souled a woman as you could meet.

 Rachel Holmes notes that "Like her sister, Lizzie Burns was a dedicated player in the Irish Republican movement, and the house she shared with Engels at 86 Mornington Street was a meeting place and a safe house for Fenian activists.
 She was freedom-loving, uncorseted, fiercely political and sparkling with fun".
 Lizzie had considerable influence on the young Eleanor Marx, converting her to an enthusiastic supporter of Irish Nationalism and the Fenians (Rachel Holmes "Eleanor Marx - a life", London, 2014, p.
 88.)
 While her father Karl Marx had some reservations about the Fenians' violent methods, Eleanor completely identified with them, regularly signing her letters to Lizzie as "Eleanor, F.S."
 (Fenian Sister).

-In early September 1878, Burns fell seriously ill with some kind of tumor, and to please her religious beliefs, Engels married her.
+In early September 1878, Burns fell seriously ill with some kind of tumour, and to please her religious beliefs, Engels married her.
 She died hours later.
 Her death made a strong impression on Engels.
 He later wrote about her:

 My wife was a real child of the Irish proletariat and her passionate devotion to the class in which she was born was worth much more to me – and helped me more in times of stress – than all the elegance of an educated, artistic middle-class bluestocking.

 Engels had Lydia buried at St Mary's Catholic Cemetery, Kensal Green and wrote on the gravestone: ″LYDIA, Wife of Frederick Engels".